lyjacky11/FindingWaldo/README.md

-# FindingWaldo
+# Finding Waldo
-Program written in Jython (Python using Java Platform)
+Program is written in Jython - Python for the Java Platform.

 ## Output:
 ![Output](result.png)